Flumotion/flumotion/doc/random/developer-introduction.rst

 and your environment is set up.

-If you want to check out an installed flumotion, use the instructions found in the FIXME-JHBuild wiki page.
+If you want to check out an installed flumotion, use the instructions found in the JHBuildWiki_ wiki page.

 Running a Manager with a worker
 -------------------------------